VO2 Max vs Lactate Threshold: What Actually Drives Hybrid Performance?

 Creatine supplementation is most directly relevant to the phosphagen system — the pathway that powers maximal efforts under ten seconds — and its benefits for VO2 max or lactate threshold directly are not strongly supported by the evidence.
 It does not raise aerobic capacity or shift the lactate threshold independently of training.
 Any athlete expecting creatine to improve their threshold pace or VO2 max score should adjust their expectations accordingly.

 Similarly, the recovery between hard aerobic sessions is supported by phosphocreatine replenishment, which is an aerobic process mediated by mitochondrial function.
-The growing body of research on creatine in endurance-focused training examines these secondary mechanisms and the conditions under which endurance and hybrid athletes are most likely to see benefits from supplementation.
+The growing body of research on creatine in endurance-focused training examines these secondary mechanisms and the conditions under which endurance and hybrid athletes are most likely to see benefits.

 What is the difference between VO2 max and lactate threshold?